What are the risk factors for lung carcinoid tumors?

 Lung carcinoids are more common in whites than in African Americans, Asian Americans, or Hispanics/Latinos.

 These tumors are usually found in people about 60 years old, which is slightly younger than the average age for other types of lung cancer.
 But carcinoids can occur in people of almost any age.
 Although it’s rare, lung carcinoid tumors are sometimes even found in children.

 Multiple endocrine neoplasia type 1

 People with multiple endocrine neoplasia type 1 (MEN1), an inherited syndrome, are at high risk for tumors in certain endocrine organs, such as the pancreas and the pituitary and parathyroid glands.
 These people also seem to be at increased risk for lung carcinoid tumors.

-Most people with lung carcinoid tumors do not have a family history of this type of cancer, but having a family history of lung carcinoid tumors can increase your risk.
+Most people with lung carcinoid tumors do not have a family history of this type of cancer, but having others in your family who had lung carcinoid tumors can increase your risk.
 In rare cases, several family members have been diagnosed with this cancer.
 The overall risk is still low because this cancer is so uncommon.

 Typical lung carcinoid tumors do not seem to be linked with smoking or with any known chemicals in the environment or workplace.
 But some studies have found that atypical lung carcinoids may be more common in people who smoke.